Franz and Rosalie Schneider: Early life

 Franz Schneider was born in 1857 in the small hamlet of Murstetten, in the Sankt Pölten-Land District.
 He had one brother, Heinrich.
 While little is known of his upbringing, Schneider attended school infrequently, was illiterate, and could hardly write his own name.
 Beginning at approximately age 14, he started committing various thefts and robberies for which he was repeatedly imprisoned.

-After his release on April 28, 1891, from one of his prison stints, he moved to Vienna, where he met Rosalie Capellari, a divorced cook and maidservant from Villach who was six years his senior.
+After his release on April 28, 1891 from one of his prison stints, Schneider moved to Vienna, where he met Rosalie Capellari, a divorced cook and maidservant from Villach who was six years his senior.
 The pair married soon after, but it is believed that the reason for this was because Schneider wanted to obtain 700 florins as dowry.
 When the dowry ran out, he started blackmailing Rosalie's ex-husband for money.
 Sometime after this, the couple moved into an apartment in Rudolfsheim, where they would survive primarily via Franz's numerous fraudulent activities and thefts, with him occasionally taking up legitimate work as a butcher and servant.